8mamo10/m5stackv/README.md

   - http://v-training.m5stack.com/
 - But it's too slow and every time it stops with an error in the middle...
   - I'll try again later.
-- Finally, I could upload successfully, but got an error mail from V-Trainer.
+- Finally, I could upload successfully, but got an error mail from V-Trainer soon.
 ```
 CONTENT: Lake of Enough Train Dataset, Only 177 pictures found, but you need 180 in total.